xxsimoxx/send-me-your-position/README.md

 | `.smyp-error`              | for error messages          |

 -----
-This plugin is made with ♥ specifically for [ClassicPress](https://www.classicpress.net).
+This plugin is made with ♥ for [ClassicPress](https://www.classicpress.net).